Ethics and Sustainability

-Thank you for showing an interest in where your clothes come from.
 In this world of fast fashion, we believe that being curious is an important first step.
 You’re already a legend for supporting an independent Australian brand.
+Thank you for showing an interest in where your clothes come from and how they are made.

 The fashion industry has a very long and hard road ahead of it to become one that doesn’t harm our planet or the people on it.
+We are not perfect but we are always striving to improve.
 We are making big and small changes and we will keep you updated as we go.

 We are nowhere near perfect, but we are always working with our partners to improve our practices.
 Please know that it is a focus of our small team.